ML4GW/aframe/aframe/pipelines/sandbox/README.md

 can be launched.
 It is useful to specify more than 1 worker when you have several tasks that are not dependent on one another.

 The `gpus` argument controls which gpus to use for training and inference.
-Under the hood, the pipeline is simply setting the `CUDA_VISIBLE_DEVICES` environmentt variable.
+Under the hood, the pipeline is simply setting the `CUDA_VISIBLE_DEVICES` environment variable.

 The end to end pipeline can take a few days to run.
+The most time consuming steps are training and performing inference.
+If you wish to reduce these timescales for testing the end-to-end analysis, consider altering the
+[`max_epochs`](../../../projects/train/config.yaml#92) argument in the training configuration file, and/or the amount of analyzed livetime ([`Tb`](./sandbox.cfg#17)) in the sandbox config.

+## Tips and Tricks
-If you wish to launch an analysis with the freedom of ending your ssh session, it is recommended that you use a tool like [`tmux`](https://github.com/tmux/tmux/wiki).
+If you wish to launch an analysis with the freedom of ending your ssh session, you can use a tool like [`tmux`](https://github.com/tmux/tmux/wiki).
 Note that `tmux` is already installed on the LDG clusters.

-First, create a new session and change directories into the aframe repository
+First, create a new session and ensure you are in the root of the aframe repository
 ```
 tmux new -s aframe-sandbox
 ```